Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Indicating a product's reduced carbon footprint

-Requirements: Products must undergo a comprehensive life cycle assessment to measure their carbon footprint, adhering to standards such as PAS 2050.
+What are the Requirements: Products must undergo a comprehensive life cycle assessment to measure their carbon footprint, adhering to standards such as PAS 2050.
 Companies must commit to reducing the product's carbon emissions over a specified period, typically two years.

-Description: Introduced by the Carbon Trust in 2007, the Carbon Reduction Label demonstrates a product's quantified carbon footprint and the company's commitment to its reduction.
+What does it mean: Introduced by the Carbon Trust in 2007, the Carbon Reduction Label demonstrates a product's quantified carbon footprint and the company's commitment to its reduction.
 This label provides consumers with transparent information about the environmental impact of their purchases, enabling informed decisions.
 It also encourages businesses to actively manage and reduce emissions associated with their products.

 Link: Product Carbon Footprint Label - Carbon Trust